fjbecerra/data-platform-enron-emails/README.md

 ---
 ###Results

-Execute job to calculate the result once the data has landed to cassandra. **Update your local folder to be mounted if needed**
+Execute this job to calculate the result once the data has landed to cassandra. **Update your local folder to be mounted if needed**

 ```